alexandrecuer/tf_works/README.md

-# Finding a model to describe a building and optimization with real datas

-numerical analysis work related to the **BIOS** project - started in 2020
+# experiments and academic materials related to the **BIOS** project - started in 2020

 BIOS : Building Intelligent Operating System